umbraco/UmbracoDocs/15/umbraco-cms/reference/content-delivery-api/protected-content-in-the-delivery-api/server-to-server-access.md

     }
 }

-// this service ensures reuse of access tokens for the duration of their lifetime.
+// This service ensures the reuse of access tokens for the duration of their lifetime.
-// it must be registered as a singleton service to work properly. public class ApiAccessTokenService
+// It must be registered as a singleton service to work properly. public class ApiAccessTokenService
 {
     private readonly Lock _lock = new();